redhat-italy/developer-day-llama-stack-mcp-server/README.md

-# Llama Stack with MCP Weather Server
+# Llama Stack with MCP Server

-Welcome to the Llama Stack with MCP Weather Server Kickstart!
+Welcome to the Llama Stack with MCP Server Kickstart!

-Use this to quickly deploy Llama 3.2-3B on vLLM with Llama Stack and an MCP weather server in your OpenShift AI environment.
+Use this to quickly deploy Llama 3.2-3B on vLLM with Llama Stack and an MCP server in your OpenShift AI environment.

 To see how it's done, jump straight to [installation](#install).